Depends On

 Derivation

-Step 1: Coherence Axioms as Entropy Axioms
+Step 1: Coherence Conditions as Entropy Axioms

 Theorem 1.1 (Quantum entropy satisfies Axiom 1).
 Let be a density operator on a composite Hilbert space .
 For any subsystem (a subset of the tensor factors), define where is the von Neumann entropy of the reduced state .
 Then satisfies all five conditions (C1)–(C5) of Axiom 1.

 Proof.
-We verify each axiom:
+We verify each condition:

 (C1) Positivity. for any density operator , since the eigenvalues satisfy .